phn/pytpm/doc/reference_tpm.rst

 .. autofunction:: v3c2s
 .. autofunction:: v3s2c

+.. rubric:: Cross product and dot product

 The function ``v3cross`` returns the cross product and ``v3dot`` returns the dot product of two V3 vectors passed as arguments.
 Both return a new V3 instance.

 .. autofunction:: v3cross
 .. autofunction:: v3dot

+.. rubric:: Sum and difference of two vectors

 Function ``v3diff`` returns a V3 instance that stores the difference between two V3 vectors.
 Function ``v3sum`` returns the sum of two V3